Capitol Reef National Park

 extends 30-yards to the remnants of a Fremont Culture pit house (N38° 17' 20",

 W111° 13' 32").
 The pit house foundation is identified by the ring of large black

-up the main trail you will soon come to a signed fork in the trail (N38° 17' 22",
+hiking up the main trail and you will soon come to a signed junction (N38° 17' 22",

 W111° 13' 35").
 The right (north) fork is the Rim Overlook Trail.
 Take the left

 (west) fork signed Hickman Bridge.
 From the junction the trail leads over a small rise and

 down into the bottom of an interesting wash.

 fascinating items can be found in the wash.
 Look on the north cliff face about 50 feet

 above the trail and you will find a small structure called a granary (N38° 17' 27",